inivekin/abosa/abosa.typ

 o why I am o my nature?
 Errything's atop a field
 an erry particle's a wave,
-if standing wave winnae yield
+if standing wave will never yield it drones where reverbs meet concave.
-it drones where reverbs meet concave.
+Were I tae let me crystallize, the auld lattice recurs at will.
-Were I tae let me crystallize, the auld lattice recurs at will, should I in higher phase reprise would I find mark interstitial?
+Should I in higher phase reprise, would I find mark interstitial?
 ```]